 Hummingbirds Found in North Carolina: (Pictures and Sounds)

-What types of hummingbirds are found in North Carolina?
+What species of North Carolina hummingbirds are found in the state?

-Ruby-throated, Rufous, Black-chinned, Buff-bellied, Calliope, Broad-billed, Anna’s, Broad-tailed, Allen’s, Green-breasted Mango, and Mexican Violetear hummingbirds.
+Ruby-throated, Rufous, Black-chinned, Calliope, Buff-bellied, Broad-billed, Anna’s, Broad-tailed, Allen’s, Green-breasted Mango, and Mexican Violetear hummingbirds are the 11 species documented as seen in North Carolina listed in order of frequency seen.

 Sighting Maps: